sockeqwe/Instantiator/README.md

   be filled with random value.
 Default value of the default config is that `InstantiatorConfig.useDefaultArguments = true`.
-- `InstantiatorConfig.useNull`: Set it to `true` if for constructor parameters that can be `null`, `null` is actually the value. for example, given `data class MyClass(val id : Int?)`, if `config.useNull = true` then instance will look like `MyClass( id = null)`.
-If `config.useNull = false` then nullable parameters will have non null values i.e. `MyClass ( id = 123)`.
+- `InstantiatorConfig.useNull`: Set it to `true` if for constructor parameters that can be `null`, `null` is actually the value without even asking an `InstanceFactory` to create an instance.
+  This is a shortcut that ensures always `null`, for example: given `data class MyClass(val id : Int?)`, if `config.useNull = true` then instance will look like `MyClass( id = null)`.
+If `config.useNull = false` then `InstanceFactor` will be called to decide if a null or non-null value is returned.
 Default value of default config is `InstantiatorConfig.useNull = true`
-- `InstantiatorConfig.random`: By setting it to a seeded `Random` you can recreate objects between tests and environments.
-  For example by setting it to `Random(0)`

-In case a constructor parameter is both, nullable and has a default value, then the default config uses the default value for the parameter.
-Example:
+- `InstantiatorConfig.random`: This random is passed to all `InstanceFactories` and is used by them to randomly create values.
+Pass a seeded `Random`, i.e. `Random(0)`, to ensure always the same random values are generated.

+As you see there are multiple configuration that impact value creation: `config.useDefaultArguments`, `config.useNull` and `InstanceFactory`.
+The order and priority internally in Instantiator is the following:
+1. `config.useDefaultArguments = true` is used first.
+So if set to true, then default values are used.
+2. `config.useNull = true` is used as second.
+So if `useDefaultArguments = false` and `useNull = true` then all optional parameters are filled with `null`.
+3. `InstanceFactory` is used as last.
+So if `useDefaultArguments = false` and `useNull = false` then `InstanceFactory` for the given type then is asked to instantiate a value.

 ```kotlin
 class Foo(val i: Int? = 42)